 Rock cod Patagonotothen ramsayi is the most abundant species of the genus Patagonotothen in the Southwest Atlantic, inhabiting the Argentinean and Patagonian shelves from 35°58'S to the Burdwood Bank (55°S; Brickle et al., 2006).
 After the collapse of southern blue whiting (Micromesistius australis) between 2004 - 2007, its role was overtaken by rock cod, which exhibited a 20-30 fold increase in catches and CPUEs (Laptikhovsky et al., 2013).
-The species has therefore become an important component within the Falkland Islands ecosystem and forms the basis of extensive finfish fisheries within the region.
+Although catches have since started to decline, the species remains an important component within the Falkland Islands ecosystem and forms the basis of extensive finfish fisheries within the region.
 Significant amounts of juveniles are also captured as bycatch in squid fisheries, although the true extent of this requires further investigation.

-This annual report, presents a reliable ageing methodology for the construction of age length keys and estimation of growth and mortality parameters from samples samples obtained in the Falkland Islands during 2015.
+This annual report, presents a reliable ageing methodology for the construction of age length keys and estimation of growth and mortality parameters from samples samples obtained in the Falkland Islands during 2016.
 It also aims to provide estimates of inter- and intra-reader bias and precision in the age estimation in order to establish the reliability of the age estimation protocol and their potential use in stock assessment and subsequent management advice.